 Gold as a Safe Haven Asset

-Three strategic advantages emerge when blending gold with other assets:
+Three strategic advantages come from blending gold with other assets:

 - Liquidity access: CFD contracts enable quick position adjustments without physical handling